 - Change margins from 1 to 0.5 for left and right and 0.75 for top and bottom (or 0.5 for all)

-Step 2: Set a different header & footer on the first page
+Step 2: Set header & footer for the cover

 - On the ribbon, click on Insert